Public Engagement Group in STEMM

 If you would like more information on the GSF Internship please select the appropriate option.

 S&E students (link tbc)

-- K’nex engineering schools competition - Annual engineering competition for P6 pupils across Scotland.
+- Creating Engineers - K'nex challenge - Annual engineering competition for P6 pupils across Scotland.

 - STEM clubs - Scottish Government funded project supporting a network of STEM clubs in Primary and Secondary schools across Scotland.